appropo/wordpress-skeleton/README.md

 # Wordpress Skeleton

 _This Wordpress Skeleton is both, Wordpress and Workflow_.
-It is based on Mark Jaquith's [wordpress skeleton](https://github.com/markjaquith/WordPress-Skeleton), customized to my needs in terms of deployment and environment specific configuration.
+It is based on Mark Jaquith's [wordpress skeleton](https://github.com/markjaquith/WordPress-Skeleton), customized to facilitate a more structered development approach.

 ## Assumptions
 * Third party software and system files live in self-contained submodules.